-Question 7.99.
-Sue and Stu were competing to write the fastest algorithm to solve problem.
+\Question 699.
+Sue and Stu were competing to write the fastest algorithm to solve a problem.
 After a week, Sue informs Stu that her program took 1 hour to run.
-Stu declar himself victorious since his program took only 3 minutes.
-But the real question is the Who's algorithm was more efficient?
-Can we be certain Stu's algorithm was better the Sue's?
+Stu declared himself victorious since his program took only 3 minutes.
+But the real question is this: Who's algorithm was more efficient?
+Can we be certain Stu's algorithm was better than Sue's?
 Explain.
 (Hint: Make sure you don't jump to any conclusion too quickly.
-This process is the sure all soft the process in the sure of the process in the sure of the process is the sure of the process in the sure of the process is the sure of the process in the sure of the process is the sure of the process in the sure of the process is the sure of the process in the sure of the process is the sure of the process in the sure of the process is the sure of the red nis: nan Answer
+Think about all of the possibilities.)